-More followed Brownie me.
-Each of the women gave me a huge hug, as though I would soon have that experience in spades.
-The I was a long-lost little brother whom they'd known here Roundup was about to start, and Ruth had named me decades before and who for some reason had never grown up.
+More followed Brownie

+in through the door, and it was a non-stop cryathon.
+Ruth wiped her eyes and introduced each of them to me.
+Each of the women gave me a huge hug, as though I was a long-lost little brother whom they'd known here decades before and who for some reason had never grown up.
 I sniffled and bawled along with them.